boringcactus/boringcactus.github.io/index.md

-i am an immortal programming goddess and a trans ≈woman. i've been programming for over a decade, and in that time i've worked on [a wide variety of projects]({% link projects.md %}). my pronouns, in descending order of preference, are [ze/hir, it/its, and she/her](https://pronoun.is/ze/hir?or=it&or=she), but in non-queer contexts i stick to she/her.
+i am an immortal programming goddess and a trans ≈woman. i've been programming for over a decade, and in that time i've worked on [a wide variety of projects]({% link projects.md %}). my pronouns, in descending order of preference, are [ze/hir, it/its, and she/her](https://pronoun.is/ze/hir?or=it&or=she).

 i exist in a lot of places:
 - see me retweet nonsense you don't care about on [twitter](https://twitter.com/boring_cactus)